 The G5RV is a 102 ft dipole fed with ~30 ft of parallel line plus coax the rest of the way to the shack.
 The ZS6BKW is a 92 ft dipole fed with 40' of parallel line plus coax the rest of the way to the shack.
 Both antennas need a 1:1 choke-balun at the BALanced twinlead to UNbalanced coax junction.

 The ZS6BKW is not a perfect antenna.
 The SWR on 80m is too high and the 40 ft ladder line matching section is a little too long on 17m and a little too short on 10m putting resonance outside of the priviledges of the technician license.
+The standard ZS6BKW is mismatched on 30m and 15m and requires a major change in the length of the ladder-line to achieve system resonance on those bands.
 Here's what the standard ZS6BKW SWR's looked like before modifications.

 With a few modifications, the following measured SWR's were obtained from the modified ZS6BKW.

 3.60 MHz, 14+j49 ohms, 7.1:1, -j49 = 902 pF, 3.6:1

 3.70 MHz, 22+j80 ohms, 8.4:1, -j80 = 538 pF, 2.3:1

 3.80 MHz, 34+j116 ohms, 10:1, -j116 = 361 pF, 1.5:1

 3.87 MHz, 50+j147 ohms, 10.5:1, -j147 = 280 pF, 1:1

 3.90 MHz, 59+j162 ohms, 10.8:1, -j162 = 252 pF, 1.2:1